MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Get-SPOContainerType.md

 ## DESCRIPTION

-This cmdlet returns all the container types present in the tenant or details of a specific container type when paired with the containertype Id parameter.
+This cmdlet returns all the container types present in the tenant or details of a specific container type when paired with the containertype ID parameter.

 You must be a SharePoint Embedded administrator to run the cmdlet.